Meet Our Team

-Stead Family Memory Clinic
+Stead Family Memory Center

 Dr. William Burke is the Director of the Stead Family Memory Center and a board-certified physician in geriatric psychiatry.
 Dr. Burke received his medical degree from the University of Nebraska Medical Center in Omaha, NE where he also completed an internship in Internal Medicine.
 He performed his residency in Psychiatry at Barnes Hospital and Washington University Medical School in St. Louis, MO.
 He received additional post-graduate training at the Alzheimer Disease Research Center at Washington University while also studying psychiatric epidemiology.